AndrewMcM98/The-Boathouse-Restaurant/README.md

 I would like to thank my mentor Spencer Barriball for his continuous support, advice throughout my project and a lesson/demo in bootstrap which further expands my knowledge and development.

-I would also like to thank Code Institute for the in depth lessons, and the Slack Community for feedback and support throghout the course.
+I would also like to thank Code Institute for the in depth lessons, and the Slack Community for feedback and support throughout the course.